So, You Need a New Primary Care Doctor?

 Pediatrician

-Pediatricians focus solely on caring for infants and children, guiding and supporting them through immunizations, illnesses and injuries until they reach the end of adolescence, somewhere between the ages of 14 and 18.
+Pediatricians care for infants and children.
+They guide and support kids through immunizations, illnesses and injuries.
+This care continues until they reach adolescence, which is between ages 14 and 18.

 Family medicine

-Family medicine physicians are the generalists of medicine, trained to treat the entire family, from newborns to grandparents.
-They receive some training in both pediatrics and obstetrics (women’s health) during their education and can provide routine care for patients of all ages.
+Family medicine physicians are trained to treat the entire family, from newborns to grandparents.
+They receive training in both pediatrics and obstetrics (women’s health) during their education and can provide routine care for patients of all ages.

 Internal medicine